-How to support: Stop by the brick and mortar location in West Charlotte to pick up a batch box (get there early — these sell out quickly) or send an email to firstname.lastname@example.org.
+How to support: Stop by the brick and mortar location to pick up a batch box (get there early — these sell out quickly) or send an email to email@example.com.

 For over a decade, Tacos El Nevado has been serving up authentic Mexican dishes.
-Christopher Santiago, the restaurant manager says that being in business has definitely been a rollercoaster ride.
-But he’s grateful for the support seen over the years, especially during these unprecedented times.
+Christopher Santiago, the restaurant manager, says that being in business has been a hilly ride.
+But he’s grateful for the support seen over the years, especially through the pandemic

 Location: 4719 Central Ave.